microsoft/coyote/docs/_learn/get-started/install.md

 ### Using a local NuGet package

 The samples use the published Microsoft.Coyote NuGet package by default.
-If you want the samples to use the same Coyote bits you built from the Coyote repo, then edit the Nuget.config file and uncomment the following line:
+If you want the samples to use the same Coyote bits you built from the Coyote repo, then edit the NuGet.config file and uncomment the following line:
 ```xml
 <add key="Coyote" value="../Coyote/bin/nuget"/>
 ```